sunlightpolicy/opendatapoliciesstatic/_documents/salinas-ca-2017-06-06.md

 a.
 OBJECTIVES

-To maintain a working culture that promotes openness, transparency, accountability and reinforced by the practice of identifying and publishing Open Data;
+<span class="g-build-on-precedent">To maintain a working culture that promotes openness, transparency, accountability and reinforced by the practice of identifying and publishing Open Data;</span>

 To provide guidance for the creation and maintenance of an Open Data Portal where the City's publishable data will be available online;

 To support the city's practice of evidence-based decision-making by establishing standard policies and procedures for identifying, publishing and maintaining Open Data;

-To procure/create and actively promote the usage of an Open Data Portal that provides data and tools for utilizing and visualizing open data in ways that add value to the information provided and encourage community engagement with City programs and services;
+<span class="g-goals-and-values">To procure/create and actively promote the usage of an Open Data Portal that provides data and tools for utilizing and visualizing open data in ways that add value to the information provided and encourage community engagement with City programs and services;</span>

-To publish high quality, updated data with documentation (metadata) and permanence to encourage maximum use;
+<span class="g-metadata">To publish high quality, updated data with documentation (metadata) and permanence to encourage maximum use;</span>

-To provide or support access to free, historical archives of all released city data;
+<span class="g-archival-material">To provide or support access to free, historical archives of all released city data;</span>

 To measure the effectiveness of datasets made available through the Open Data Program by connecting open data efforts to the City’s programmatic priorities;

-To minimize limitations on the disclosure of public information while appropriately safeguarding protected and sensitive information; and
+<span class="g-sensitive-information">To minimize limitations on the disclosure of public information while appropriately safeguarding protected and sensitive information; and</span>

 To support innovative uses of the City’s publishable data by agencies, the public, and other partners.

 b.
 COMMITMENT

-Develop and implement practices that will allow the City to proactively release all publishable city data, making it freely available in appropriately varied and useful open formats, using an open license with no restrictions on use or reuse, and fully accessible to the broadest range of users to use for varying purposes;
+<span class="g-lists-of-holdings"><span class="g-open-formats"><span class="g-thoughtful-formats"><span class="g-open-access"><span class="g-license-free">Develop and implement practices that will allow the City to proactively release all publishable city data, making it freely available in appropriately varied and useful open formats, using an open license with no restrictions on use or reuse, and fully accessible to the broadest range of users to use for varying purposes;</span></span></span></span></span>

 c.
 APPLICABILITY